Questions & answers

-For example, C Major are presented with the notes C, D, E, F, G, A, B, C instead of C, D, E, F, G, A, B. Both variants would be alright, and the reason that the former is used on Pianoscales.org are partly because that is natural to include the second C before returning when exercising on a scale, and likewise when playing over several octaves, as in this sequence: C, D, E, F, G, A, B, C, D, E, F, G, A, B, C …
+For example, C Major is presented with the notes C, D, E, F, G, A, B, C instead of C, D, E, F, G, A, B. Both variants would be alright, and the reason that the former is used on Pianoscales.org is partly because it is natural to include the second C before returning when exercising on a scale, and likewise when playing over several octaves, as in this sequence: C, D, E, F, G, A, B, C, D, E, F, G, A, B, C …

 This doesn’t mean, however, that the C Major includes two C notes.

 Fingerings are instructions of which fingers to use, see fingerings.
 “LH” and “RH” are abbreviations for left hand and right hand.

 The use of double-sharps (e.g. F##) and double-flats (e.g. Bbb) are not always used in the written out notes directly under the diagrams since it could confuse beginners.
 They can instead sometimes be found further down the pages in the note overviews.